splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 When you instrument a .NET application using the Splunk Distribution of OpenTelemetry .NET and you don't see your data in Splunk Observability Cloud, follow these troubleshooting steps.

-.. caution:: This is a beta distribution.
-Use it for evaluation purposes only.
-Don't use it in production environments.
-Some features might have restrictions, limited stability, or might change in next versions.
-Limited support is provided on best-effort basis.

 .. _enable-dotnet-otel-debug-logging:

 General troubleshooting